-SOW-4740: Introduction to Human Rights (3 hours)
+SOW-4740: Human Rights in the Contemporary Era (3 hours)

 This course introduces students to the rise of the concept of human rights and sociological analysis of contemporary human rights issues both local and global.
 Cross-Listed: CRJ-4740 and SOC-4740.